LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 ## Calibration Results

-The joint calibration method described in this article has been officially applied to "Academia Sinica - Micro Air Quality Sensors" in Civil IoT Taiwan from 2020/5, and the daily output calibration model has been published on the [Dynamic Calibration Model](https://pm25.lass-net.org/DCF/) website.
-In the implementation, a total of 31 EPA air quality monitoring stations were selected to install two airboxes, and we considered 3 historical data lengths, 8 data feature combinations, and 7 regression methods (i.e. a total of 3 x 8 x 7 = 168 combinations) to generate the best daily calibration model for each of these 31 sites.
-Then, for the sensing data of each airbox, the best calibration model of the station closest to its geographical location is used as the application model of its data calibration, and its sensing data is generated and published.
-From the observation of the actual operation after the mechanism is launched, the data difference between the micro air quality sensor device and the EPA air quality monitoring station can be effectively reduced (as shown in the figure below).
-This achievement also established a good cooperation model for cross-system data integration of air quality monitoring.
+Since May 2020, the method we discuss in this article has been put to use in the "Academia Sinica - Micro Air Quality Sensors" as part of the Civil IoT Taiwan initiative.
+We've shared the daily calibration models developed through this method on the [Dynamic Calibration Model](https://pm25.lass-net.org/DCF/) website.

+Here's what we did: We picked 31 air quality monitoring stations run by the Environmental Protection Agency (EPA) and set up two airboxes at each.
+To find the most effective daily calibration model for each location, we experimented with a variety of factors.
+This included using three different lengths of historical data, combining eight types of data features, and applying seven different regression techniques.
+Altogether, this meant testing 168 different combinations (3 historical data lengths x 8 data features x 7 regression methods).

+Once we determined the best calibration model for each station, we used it to calibrate the data from the nearest airbox.
+This means the air quality data from each airbox is adjusted using the most suitable model based on its location.
+After implementing this system, we observed a significant improvement: the discrepancy between the readings from our micro air quality sensors and those from the EPA's monitoring stations was greatly reduced.
+The success of this approach not only improved our air quality data accuracy but also set a strong example of how data from different systems can be effectively integrated for air quality monitoring.
+The figure below illustrates the reduced data discrepancy after implementing this method.

 ![Open In Colab](figures/6-3-6-1.png)